johnnovak/RML-Amiga/docs/docs/manual/getting-started.md

   after starting the game and WinUAE will auto-detect it.

 Floppy games
-: Hard drive installed games are the easiest to deal with, floppy games need a bit of practice.
-Read the [Floppy games](#floppy-games) section for guidance.
+: [Hard drive installed games](hard-drive-games.md) are the easiest to deal with, floppy games need a bit of practice.
+Read the [Floppy games](floppy-games.md) section for guidance.
 You can easily recognise a floppy game by the emulated floppy drive sounds.

 Saving your progress
 : When it comes to saving your game progress, it's a bit of a Wild West situation.
 Every game is slightly different, and floppy games that require dedicated save disks are the trickiest.
-But fear not, help is provided on the [Game notes](game-notes.md) page for these titles.
-Make sure to read the detailed [Saving your progress](#saving-your-progress) section as well for general tips.
+But fear not, help is provided on the [Game notes](../games/index.md) page for these titles.
+Make sure to read the detailed [Saving your progress](floppy-games.md/#saving-your-progress) section as well for general tips, and don't forget about [Save states](save-states.md) as an alternative saving option.

 Read the game notes
-: Always check the [Game notes](game-notes.md) page for special instructions when trying a game for the first time.
+: Always check the [Game notes](../games/index.md) page for special instructions when trying a game for the first time.
 Some of the advice there is very hard to figure out on your own, or the information is deeply buried in the manual.